semmelsamu/router/README.md

 ## Installation

-Copy the repository to a static location on your webserver.
+Copy `src/router.php` to a static location on your webserver.

 ## Setup